realA10001986/Dash-Gauges/README.md

 *The maximum bitrate is __128kpbs__.
 The free [Adapter](https://macroplant.com/adapter/audio-converter) tool can re-encode your mp3 files in batches.*

 To be recognized, your mp3 files need to be organized in music folders named *music0* through *music9*.
 The folder number is 0 by default, i.e. the player starts searching for music in folder *music0*.
-To select a different folder, select it in the Config Portal ("Settings") or through the TCD (905x).
+To select a different folder, select it in the Config Portal ("Settings"), through the TCD (905x) or HA/MQTT (MP_FOLDER_x).

 The names of the audio files must only consist of three-digit numbers, starting at 000.mp3, in consecutive order.
 No numbers should be left out.
 Each folder can hold up to 1000 files (000.mp3-999.mp3).